 Head west into the savanna toward Isalo National Park.
 Pause for lunch in Ambalavao, and visit a factory where Antaimoro paper is made from hand.
 Stop by a weaving workshop to learn traditional methods for harvesting, spinning, and weaving silk.
 Check in to our lodge late this afternoon.
 Isalo Rock Lodge (B,L,D)

 Day 9 — Isalo National Park

-Isalo is a dramatic landscape of sandstone canyons and unusual rock formations, dotted with gem-colored natural pools.
+Isalo is a dramatic landscape of sandstone canyons and unusual rock formations dotted with gem-colored natural pools.
 Ring-tailed lemurs and Verreaux’s sifakas make their home in the park, as well as endemic species such as the Benson’s rock thrush and a plant called elephant’s foot.
-Hike the trails and stop for a picnic beside a deep-green natural pool.
-Catch the sunset this evening at the sandstone “window of Isalo.
+Hike the trails and stop for a picnic.
+Catch the sunset this evening at the sandstone “window of Isalo."